onyxframework/http/README.md

 # Later in the code...

-Notifications.notify("A message") # Will notify all subscribers
+Notifications.notify("Something happened!") # Will notify all subscribers binded to this particular Crystal process
 ```

-Remember that websockets are bound to this particular Crystal process only!

 ## Contributing